WORKSHOPS

 CONSCIOUSNESS AND THE SELF

 What is consciousness?
 How is it related to the self?
 And how are consciousness and the self connected with the brain?
 Do we need an immaterial self (soul) to account for consciousness?
 What are the limits of a physicalist account of reality?
-To what extent do the sciences need materialism?
+Can pansychism satisfactorily account for consciousness and the self?
 What is the self in world religions?
 What contributions can they give to the philosophical problem of consciousness?
 These are some of the questions that shall be addressed in the workshop "Consciousness and the Self".

 We invite submissions of contributed papers on topics related to these questions, including but not restricted to: